bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

                                  sender (specified by global identity
                                  option) needs to sign.

-`--unratified|-u`                Toggle that specifies the single-signature transfer mode.
+`--unratified|-u`                An option that specifies the single-signature transfer mode.
 In
                                  this case, the transfer is sent
                                  directly to the block chain and
                                  payment information is shown.